GMOD/jbconnect/docs/api.rst

 Function: ``exec_setupindex``
 =============================

 Writes the index.html file.
 A backup of the original index.html will be made.

-.. js:function:: exec_setupindex(params)
+.. js:function:: exec_setupindex(config)

-    :param type params: Writes the index.html file.
+    :param object config: Writes the index.html file.
 A backup of the original index.html will be made.
     :return undefined: Writes the index.html file.
 A backup of the original index.html will be made.

 .. _module-services_jbutillib.exec_setupPlugins: